 a man's take on Romantic, so English & gentlemanlike, pulls me back everytime, to the winding country roads to where my dad grew up in Surrey.
 I think perhaps this writer was not unlike my dad, come to think of it.

-Poetry, Shakespeare's works , Thomas Hood's sonnets ( i was named after his dear wife Jane), Haiku, I love to create prose, something I discovered at College, 30 years ago, found that what I wrote, reached the hearts of others.
+Poetry, Shakespeare's works , Thomas Hood's sonnets ( i was named after his dear wife Jane), Haiku, I love to create prose, something I discovered at College, 30+ years ago, found that what I wrote, reached the hearts of others.
 I love & am grateful for this gift.

-Thank you for taking the time to read my profile, and creating your wonderful works of art.
-As a security officer i have wondered how many people realise just how invaluable their service makes a difference to the lives of others.
+Completely enjoying a long & well earned retirement as International Airport and Mines Security Officer from 13 hour shifts and high stress to blissful peace.
+In the profession as a security officer i have wondered how many people realise how invaluable their service is, making a difference to the lives of others.
 During 9/11/2001 everyone remembers the incredible valiant efforts of the emergency services, police, ambos/paramedics, fire-brigade.
-There was one other group who are rarely spoken of or remebered!
-While the rest of the workforce left the building if & how they could, the only workers that knowingly remained onsite on duty were the Security Guards as it is instant dismissal for us to leave our posts.
+There was one other group who are rarely spoken of or remembered!
+While the rest of the workforce left the building if & how they could, the only workers that knowingly remained onsite on duty were the Security Guards as it is instant dismissal for us to leave our posts until everyone is safe.
 I would like it to be known although they may have made it to ground level during the traumas, most died manning their posts as the building fell around them.
 I salute your memories, brave souls.